 The Board of Guardians met at the workhouse each Saturday at 11am.

 Chepstow Union workhouse was erected in 1837-8 at the north side of Mounton Road to the south-west of Chepstow.
 Its design appears to have been based on the Poor Law Commissioners' model 200-pauper plan.
 The workhouse location and layout are shown on the 1901 map below:

 Designed by George Wilkinson, it could accommodate 150 inmates and was based on the Poor Law Commissioners' model '200-pauper' plan.
 In the original building, the east-facing entrance block contained a boardroom, waiting room and stores.
 To the rear, the children's wing contained their school and dining room rooms on the ground floor and dormitories above.
 The children's wing linked to the centre of the building, where the kitchen and master's quarters were located.
 Accommodation for females was in the wing to the south and for males to the north, with wards for the sick on the ground floor.
 The dining-hall, also used as the women's dayroom, lay to the west.

 In 1895, Kelly's Directory noted that the workhouse "has been enlarged from time to time & is now a commodious suite of buildings & will accommodate 175 inmates.
 The school is now used as a chapel for the inmates & the children are sent to the board school with satisfactory results."

-After 1930, the former workhouse became Regent House Public Assistance Institution.
+In 1930, the site was taken over by Monmouthshire Council and became Regent House Public Assistance Institution.
 Most of the workhouse buildings have now been demolished.
-A small building, possibly a board-room and office block, at the south-east corner of the site is currently (2000) occupied by social services offices.
-A fragment of the main building stands nearby.
+A single-storey building, possibly a boardroom and office block, at the south-east corner of the site is now used as a nursery.

 Sudbrook Children's Homes

-In the early 1900s, the Chepstow Union established children's homes in a row of five houses, part of a terrace on what is now Sudbrook Road, Sudbrook.
+In 1899, the Chepstow Union established children's homes in a row of five houses, part of a terrace on what is now Sudbrook Road, Sudbrook.